Sazae-san: Live-action

 In 1955, a radio station aired a serial drama based on the comic strip.

 The same year, a short-lived live-action television series was started, and was aired on what is now TBS.

 In November 1965, TBS started a dramatic television series modeled after the comic strip.
 It aired until September 1967.

 In 1979, NHK made a dramatic serial which ran for six months, focusing on the creation of Sazae-san and Machiko Hasegawa in her younger days.

 In 2010, Fuji Television debuted a live-action situation comedy series, Sazae-san 2 (サザエさん2), followed the following year with Sazae-san 3 (サザエさん3).
 The series is patterned after the anime series and uses the same elements, including the theme music and the closing janken match.

 Commercials

-In 2008, Glico showed the family in the "25 years later" commercials, as adults, for the firms "Otona Glico" chocolates.
-The characters were portrayed by Eita (as Fuguta Tarao), Tadanobu Asano (as Isono Katsuo), Rie Miyazawa (as Isono Wakame) and Shun Oguri (as Namino Ikura).
+In 2008, Glico showed the family in "25 years later" commercials, as adults, for the firm's "Otona Glico" chocolates.
+The characters were portrayed by Eita (as Tarao Fuguta), Tadanobu Asano (as Katsuo Isono), Rie Miyazawa (as Wakame Isono) and Shun Oguri (as Ikura Namino).
 In 2017, the characters Sazae and Masao were depicted in a Cup Noodles commercial drawn by Katsuya Kondō.